-Judge Tosses Kansas' Proof-Of-Citizenship Voter Law, And Rebukes Sec.
+Judge Tosses Kansas' Proof-Of-Citizenship Voter Law And Rebukes Sec.
 Of State Kobach

 Chief District Judge Julie A. Robinson sanctioned Kobach — who led President Trump's voter fraud commission — by ordering him to take a legal class on the rules of evidence or procedure.
 Kobach represented his office and was the lead attorney in the case.

-The judge said Kobach failed to show there had been a "substantial number" of people who had managed to register to vote in Kansas without being U.S. citizens.
+The judge said Kobach failed to show there had been a "substantial number" of people who managed to register to vote in Kansas without being U.S. citizens.

-Starting in 2013, people who wanted to vote in Kansas needed to produce documents that prove their U.S. citizenship, such as a driver's license, birth certificate, naturalization papers, a passport.
+Starting in 2013, people who wanted to vote in Kansas needed to produce documents proving their U.S. citizenship, such as a driver's license, birth certificate, naturalization papers, a passport.

-Robinson said that the Kansas law violated the National Voter Registration Act and the Fourteenth Amendment, in a 118-page ruling that decided two consolidated cases.
+Robinson said that law violated the National Voter Registration Act and the 14th Amendment, in a 118-page ruling that decided two consolidated cases.

 Kansas had already required voters to be U.S. citizens — but before 2013, people were able to satisfy that rule by affirming their eligibility on their registration application.

 Kobach was a driving force behind the change.
-The trial, which concluded in March, was his chance to show it was based on real concerns, and would protect elections in Kansas from fraud.
+The trial, which concluded in March, was his chance to show it was based on real concerns and would protect elections in Kansas from fraud.

-Heading into the trial, Kobach said that since 1999, his office had confirmed 127 cases of noncitizens who either registered to vote or attempted to do so.
-Of that number, 43 had succeeded in registering, and 11 had voted.
+Heading into the trial, Kobach said that since 1999, his office had confirmed 127 cases of noncitizens who had either registered to vote or attempted to do so.
+Of that number, 43 had succeeded in registering and 11 had voted.

 Those figures were just "the tip of the iceberg," Kobach had vowed.
-But after reviewing the state's evidence and hearing from its experts, Robinson concluded, "there is no iceberg; only an icicle, largely created by confusion and administrative error."
+But after reviewing the state's evidence and hearing from its experts, Robinson concluded that "there is no iceberg; only an icicle, largely created by confusion and administrative error."

 Robinson noted that Kansas is a state with some 1.8 million registered voters — and that the number of people in Kansas who aren't U.S. citizens who either registered to vote or tried to do so is 0.6 percent of the state's noncitizen population.